swapsCAPS/esp32-woohoo/README.md

 Experimenting with two devices with their jumper wire cut.
 Leaving one as is.
 Will turn them on at the same time. and see how long each will last.
 **Update** I've left two devices side by side, in an attempt to minimize the WiFi interference component of the measurement.
 Weirdly, after 24 hours the one with its jumper cut is reporting a lower battery level than the one without the jumper cut.
 It's probably still just too early to say, on top of that, there are a lot of other variables that could influence the reading.

+## Weird readings
+Sometimes I'm getting way too high or way too low pressure and humidity readings.
+Experimenting with initializing the BME on start up, instead of right before taking measurement.
+**Update** This has helped, although I still sometimes get a very low pressure reading.
+It seems like the BME280 needs some time to initialize.

 ## Devices
 Battery powered ESP32 + BME280 modules.
 They take a measurement, send it to an mqtt broker and go to sleep for `TIME_TO_SLEEP`, defined in `./config.h`.